matloff/cdparcoord/README.md

 # Tips

-Like any exploratory graphical tool, **cdparcoord** is best used by trying various parameter values.
+* Like any exploratory graphical tool, **cdparcoord** is best used by trying various parameter values, e.g. different values of **k**, **nlevels** and so on.

-1. By default, `partialNA()` returns the five most frequent correlations.
-If there is low/no correlation between variables, then this may be misleading.

-2. Due to the limited size of screens compared to the number of variables in many data sets, we recommend subsetting input data to only include relevant variables prior to using the package.

-3. Sometimes labels greatly hinder the visibility and clarity of the plot.
+* Sometimes labels greatly hinder the visibility and clarity of the plot.
 This can be circumvented by opting to remove labels in plot.

-4. Categorical data is currently scaled by 1, starting from 1.
-When placed on the same axis as numerical data with high values (ex:
-   100+), it can be difficult to differentiate between categories when used with `draw()`.
-This does not occur with `interactivedraw()`.

-5. If the lines are all green, this means the frequencies are all the same, likely 1.
-In such case, use discretize with a small value of **nlevels**.
+* If the lines are all green, this means the frequencies are all the same, likely 1.
+In such case, use **discretize()** with a small value of **nlevels**.

-6. Sometimes two lines will coincide in one or more segments.
+* Sometimes two lines will coincide in one or more segments.
 Brushing may help separate them.

 # Authors